 Students from a wide variety of majors in the humanities, social sciences, natural sciences, and engineering choose to complete a certificate in European Cultural Studies.
-The Program's courses involve interdisciplinary approaches to the analysis of the products of European culture, from novels, operas, paintings, and photographs, to urban geography and land-use patterns.
-There are no pre-requisites for admission to the ECS certificate program.
-However, ECS/EPS 301, ECS/EPS 302, and the HUM 216-219 sequence are each recognized as excellent gateway courses that also count towards fulfillment of the ECS certificate program requirements.
+ECS courses involve interdisciplinary approaches to the analysis of the products of European culture, from novels, poems, operas, paintings, photographs, films, and philosophical treatises, to new media, urban geography, and land-use patterns.
+There are no prerequisites for admission to the ECS certificate program.
+However, ECS/EPS 301, ECS/EPS 302, and the HUM 216-219 sequence are each recognized as excellent gateway courses that also count toward fulfillment of the ECS certificate program requirements.

 Students normally apply to join the program by the fall of their junior year.
-Early concentrators, late-comers, and students with further questions about the certificate are urged to contact Brigid Doherty, Director, for additional information.
+Early concentrators, latecomers, and students with further questions about the certificate are urged to contact Effie Rentzou, director, for additional information.

 Program of Study

-All students must complete either HUM 216-219 or ECS/EPS 301 or EPS/ECS 302.
-In addition, they must also take two 300-level ECS seminars, and they are encouraged to enroll in a 400-level ECS seminar.
-The majority of these seminars are cross-listed with other departments in the Humanities and Social Sciences.
+All students must complete either HUM 216-219 or ECS/EPS 301 or EPS/ECS 302 to fulfill the ECS core course requirement.
+In addition, they must complete a total of two more elective courses in ECS; these ECS elective courses may be taken at either the 300- or the 400-level.
+The majority of ECS courses are cross-listed with other departments in the humanities and social sciences.

-In their senior year, ECS students participate in the Senior Thesis Colloquium supervised by the program director.
-Although ECS certificate students complete their theses under the direction of their home departments, in late winter and early spring of the senior year they join the ECS director to meet one day a week, over a meal, to address common challenges of research, conceptualization, organization, and writing.
-Each student submits a chapter to the group for discussion during one of the weekly meetings.
-Though most ECS students address European topics in their theses, this is not a requirement of the program; for the purposes of the workshop, certificate students from the sciences or engineering may substitute a paper written for a 300-level ECS course for circulation and discussion.
+In their senior year, ECS students participate in the Senior Thesis Colloquium.
+Although ECS certificate students complete their theses under the direction of their home departments, over the course of the spring term of the senior year, all ECS seniors join the ECS director to meet one day a week, over a meal, for discussion of common challenges of research, conceptualization, organization, and writing.
+Each student shares an excerpt from the senior thesis with the group during one of the Colloquium's meetings.
+Senior thesis excerpts are circulated in advance, and active participation in the weekly Senior Thesis Colloquium discussions is required of all ECS seniors.
+Though most ECS students address European topics in their theses, this is not a requirement of the program.
+For the purposes of the Senior Thesis Colloquium, certificate students from the sciences or engineering may circulate a paper written for an ECS course in place of an excerpt from the senior thesis.

 Certificate of Proficiency